Federally Mandated Four Day Work Week

-A 4-Day Work Week for a 21st Century Economy
+A Four-Day Work Week for a 21st Century Economy

 It’s time to rebalance the equation.